qhdwight/frc-go/README.md

 * `CC=<home>/.gradle/toolchains/frc/2019/roborio/bin/arm-frc2019-linux-gnueabi-gcc`
 * `CXX=<home>/.gradle/toolchains/frc/2019/roborio/bin/arm-frc2019-linux-gnueabi-g++`

-And then to build, `go build go-frc`.
+And then to build, `go build -o build/Build_RoboRIO_linux go-frc`.
 I use GoLand from JetBrains to set up these tasks so it is a lot easier.

+## How do I put this on my robot?

+You must copy the binary to `/home/lvuser/frcUserProgram` on the roboRIO somehow, since this is the executable that it wants to run.
+I recommend using `scp` to do so and then restarting code in the driver station.
+That is ugly though - you can experiment with the `deploy.sh` script as well.
+Run it via `./deploy.sh <team number>`.
+There is definitely a better way to do this so make an issue scolding me.